 What is SeoulMate?

-SeoulMate is a group of volunteer college students in Seoul who take visitors on well-designed tours for free.
-“We offer international tourists the opportunities to not only experience Seoul and its culture but also befriend Korean youngsters”, written SeoulMate on their website.
+SeoulMate consists of college students in Seoul who take visitors on well-designed tours for free.
+“We offer international tourists the opportunities to not only experience Seoul and its culture but also befriend Korean youngsters”, wrote SeoulMate on their website.

 Below are 7 reasons why you should book a Seoul Free Walking Tour with SeoulMate next time you visit this bustling city π.